euguroglu/Spark_Kafka_Cassandra_Join_User/README.md

 ### Summary

-This is kafk source and file sink example for spark streaming.
-In this application kafka console producer is used to stream invoice data.
-Spark applications read from kafka source and apply deserialization and transformation.
-Finally transformed data written into hdfs.
+This is kafka source cassandra database sink example.
+In this spark application we are streaming login data of some users.
+At the same time we are reading historical data from cassandra database and join streaming data with static data to update cassandra table with new records.
+That way we are keep tracking last login time of each users using spark streaming application.

 ### Task List